zwolf/grape-csv-db/README.md

 # Reverb Records #

 Reverb Records is a simple Rack app, Grape-based API, and CSV database manager.
+It was built with Ruby 2.2.3p173 and RSpec 3.4.1.

 To get up and running, you'll need Bundler installed.
 Then, `bundle install` to get all the dependencies.